GeoscienceAustralia/ga-aem/README.md

 # GA-AEM Source Code Repository

 # Description
 GA-AEM is a repository for Geoscience Australia's C++ programs and utilities for forward modelling and inversion of Airborne Electromagnetic (AEM) data.
 It includes Matlab and Python interfaces for forward model and derivative calculations.
-It also includes some programs for post-processing inversion results into GoCAD SGrid sections, georeferenced-section images and grids.
+It also includes programs for post-processing inversion results to generate GoCAD SGrid sections, georeferenced-section images, Geoscience Australia's EarthSci and Portal curtain images and layer, depth-slice and elevation-slice grids.

 ## Authors
 - Dr Ross C Brodie, formerly Geoscience Australia